dsenda/Smiles/Readme.md

 # DA2c
 This folder contains all the finalized codes inside.
 The DA2c folder also contains the word file **(Senda_DA2c_documentation)** that documents the assembly code including screenshots.

+# DA3a
+This folder contains all the finalized codes inside.
+The DA3a folder also contains the word file **(Senda_DA3a_documentation)** that documents the assembly code including screenshots.